- As low as $1,506/Night

 - Approximately 2700 square feet

-Welcome to 93 Spring Street, a gorgeously restored 1880's Charleston home that combines historic appeal with modern amenities.
-Located just two and a half blocks from King Street, this cavernous home has been thoughtfully divided into two separate units, making it the ideal option for families and sizable groups.
-The two units are connected by a door on the second floor, accepting the entire home to be comfortably combined into one huge residence.
+Welcome to 93 Spring Street, a elegantly restored 1880's Charleston home that combines historic appeal with modern amenities.
+Located just two and a half blocks from King Street, this roomy home has been thoughtfully divided into two separate units, making it the ideal option for families and huge groups.
+The two units are connected by a door on the second floor, accepting the entire home to be comfortably combined into one enormous residence.

 Unit B is accessed by a flight of stairs that leads to an open living, dining, and kitchen area filled with natural light.
 There are three king bedrooms, each with its own en-suite bathroom, providing ample space and comfort for guests.
 A laundry closet is also available in this unit.